jmrphy/media_civil_war/media_civil_war.md

 is crossed.

-To compare the non-linear, war-before-peace theory to the linear, general pacification theory, I generate causal leverage by deducing three new observable implications at two levels of analysis, within and outside the original sample used in the most recent and systematic study on this question [@Camber:2013ul].
+To compare the non-linear, war-before-peace theory to the linear, general pacification theory, I generate causal leverage by deducing two new observable implications at two levels of analysis, within and outside the original sample used in the most recent and systematic study on this question [@Camber:2013ul].
 I use a combination of parametric and semi-parametric regressions to compare linear and non-linear model fits on the original sample.
-I also explore the composition of this effect by disaggregating the specific information-communication technologies (ICT) which collectively serve as a proxy for mass media (television, newspaper, and radio).
-I then consider long-term historical time-series at the international level, to examine whether the war-before-peace theory helps explain the broad empirical pattern of civil war prevalence at the international level.
+I then consider long-term historical time-series at the international level, to examine whether the war-before-peace theory helps explain the empirical pattern of civil war prevalence at the international level.

-The implications of this research note are two-fold.
-First, it contributes to the project of building "rich theory" for the new and burgeoning research agenda on the ICT and political conflict nexus [@Lyall:2015uc], demonstrating in particular the importance of non-linearities in this area.[^4] Second, it contributes novel quantitative evidence helping to explain the severity and timing of one
+The implications of this research note are twofold.
+First, this research note contributes to the project of building "rich theory" for the new and burgeoning research agenda on the ICT and political conflict nexus [@Lyall:2015uc], demonstrating in particular the importance of non-linearities in this area.[^4] Second, it contributes novel quantitative evidence helping to explain the severity and timing of one